MichaelZhao21/gcal-daily-notion/README.md

 * All Day [Checkbox] - Checkbox for sorting all day events to the top

 Make sure all properties are spelled correctly and have the correct types or the function **will not work**!

+## Build

+You must have [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) installed.
+To build the app, configure all above correctly and run `sam build`.
+To copy over the required JSON files, run `yarn postbuild`.
+Then, you can deploy the lambda function with `sam deploy`.